 A foot pressure off-loading device is covered for pressure reduction for existing pressure ulcers on the foot.

-Submit authorization requests through MN-ITS (Authorization Request 278).
-Fax the MN-ITS response with the required documentation, physician’s orders and appropriate additional information to the medical review agent.
-Write the MN-ITS Authorization Request number on each page of each document.
+Submit authorization requests through MN–ITS (Authorization Request 278).
+Fax the MN–ITS response with the required documentation, physician’s orders and appropriate additional information to the medical review agent.
+Write the MN–ITS Authorization Request number on each page of each document.
 Document the reason the shoes or inserts require replacement.

 Affiliate: A person that directly or indirectly, through one or more intermediaries, controls or is controlled by, or is under common control with, the referring physician or consultant.